ihhub/fheroes2/docs/TRANSLATION.md

 Currently all implemented languages, except French, adhere to a standardized font encoding/charset.

-NB: The fheroes2 team has set a limit of 1000 lines of added lines for any PR for translations.
+NOTE: The fheroes2 team has set a limit of 1000 added or modified lines for any Pull Request(PR) for translations.
 This is because every PR needs to be reviewed and adding too many lines at once will only slow this process down.
-In addition, Github becomes hard to navigate once too many changes, comments etc. are present within a PR page, further slowing down the process of reviewing it.
+In addition, GitHub becomes hard to navigate once too many changes, comments and so on are present within the same PR page, further slowing down the process of reviewing it.

-Preferrably a PR should contain a small amount of changes, like 100, all focused on translating a few parts of the game like creature names or castle buildings.
+Preferrably a PR should contain a small amount of changes, about 100 lines, all focused on translating a few parts of the game - for example creature names or castle buildings.

 ## Build binary translation files

 Once the translation files have been modified, for Linux/MacOS run the `make` command below in `/files/lang` to create machine object (MO) binary files which can be used by the fheroes2 engine.

-For the German de.po, this would be the command:
+For exmaple, for the German PO file, `de.po`, the following would be the command:
 ```bash
 make de.mo
 ```

-This MO file should then be put in the `/files/lang` folder used by the fheroes2 executable, in other words not the one located in the source directory.
+To have this MO file used by the engine, it should then be placed in the `/files/lang` folder used by the fheroes2 executable, in other words not the one where you find the PO files.

-For Windows users that use POEdit or similar, they can compile with that program.
+For Windows users that use POEdit or a similar application, they can compile with that program.
 However, note that the program will need to be set to compile the MO file in the font encoding/Charset that the language that you are translating to has been set to.

 For example, for German you will have to set font encoding to CP1252, while for Russian this would be CP1251.
 Later when submitting a PR with your changes, you will have to save the PO file in UTF-8 encoding because this is what Github supports.